Bente1234/Binary-Optimisation-Model/README.md

 All data used in the original industrial case are confidential and therefore not included in this repository.
 For the same reason, data preprocessing steps are also omitted.
-Only the heuristic model structure and logic are presented in the Heuristic Model file.
+Only the heuristic model structure and logic are presented in the Heuristic Solution file.